Design Approach & Philosophy

 Great design isn’t about trends – it’s about understanding you and your life, your property and where you live.

 The design of your home is about you, although the influence of the actual property and being sympathetic to where you live influences our work.
 Considering these factors enables us to design interiors which feel just right.
 They fit with you and your surroundings.
 They feel effortless and timeless.

 Our design for a client in a contemporary apartment in London would be different to a design for the same client in a period townhouse in Surrey, and different again if they lived in a country home in Hampshire.

 Bringing all these together – the client, the property, and its wider context – is crucial.

-The more we understand about your life, the more appropriate, the more unique we can make your home.
+The more we understand about your life, the more appropriate and unique we can make your home.
 We’re interested in anything that could have an impact on your property your lifestyle and habits; your work and leisure time; when and how you’re going to use the property and so on.